Geetha-RK/terraform-practice-repo3-infra/README.md

-# This infra - terraform repo is created using terraform resource in dev.
+# This is a dev terraform repository is for infra developers.
                          The infra was last modified by Geetha Rashinkar Kumar